Your Essential Breastfeeding Tips and Positions

 • A rocking chair or glider can help make breastfeeding more comfortable for you, and the rocking or gliding motion might help soothe your little one.

 • A footstool can help raise your legs and lap higher and get your baby even closer to your breasts.
-If you buy a nursery glider, it may come with a matching ottoman or a built-in footrest.

-3. Let Your Healthcare Provider Know You Plan to Breastfeed
+3. Discuss with Your Healthcare Provider

 If you're taking any medications, your healthcare provider should definitely know that you're planning to breastfeed.
 In some cases, your provider may recommend an alternative medication for the period while you breastfeed your little one.